Code-Institute-Submissions/Oneminutetotwelve/README.md

 ### Fixed Bugs

 #### I have encountered and fixed following bugs
-- Unable to show google map due restriction in height of the element, solved by changing height of the dev
+- Unable to show google map due restriction in height of the element, solved by changing height of the div in which the function was located
 - Unable to show some function in google map due to overlaying footer element, changed the size of the footer section to avoid overlaying effects

 ### Known Bugs
 - Depedending on device type picture and text are presented in an unsynchronized manor while scrolling through the index page, one solution could be to incoporate the image in onscroll function instead of using parallax effect in css
 - Coordinates from trackCorona are only used in training purpose and i take no responsibility in the accuracy of the data

+### Concerns

+- I experience that my code at some occasions are altered without my help (e.g. altered fontsize, href and div size)

 ---
 ## Credits